-Many economic geographers insistently transgress the persistent tendency – long critiqued but still evident – to ‘relegate’ the global South to ‘development’ geography (Murphy 2008).
+Many economic geographers insistently transgress the persistent tendency – long critiqued but still evident – to ‘relegate’ the global South to ‘development’ geography (see Murphy, 2008).
 Some offer powerful reflective critique.
-For example, Pollard et al (2009) bring economic geography into dialogue with postcolonial theory, deconstructing Anglo-centric theorising and providing rich avenues for productive provincialization.
-However, more broadly it could be said that some of the literature rueing the unevenness of research is inattentive to existing ‘development’ geography work on financialisation.
+For example, Pollard et al. (2009) bring economic geography into dialogue with postcolonial theory, deconstructing Anglo-centric theorising and providing rich avenues for productive provincialization.
+But some of the literature rueing the geographical unevenness of research into financialisation is perhaps inattentive to existing work within ‘development’ geography.
 Let us turn then to a very brief reprisal of existing research into financialisation that might fall broadly within and/or cross over to ‘development’ geography.

 Critical development scholars have addressed financialisation in a number of registers.
-One major intervention has been through analysis of international political economy (IPE), and in particular the origins, emergence and ‘evolution’ of neoliberal globalisation in relation to international development and the global South (e.g. Corbridge 1993; Hoogvelt 2001; Ashman, Fine and Newman 2011).
+One intervention has been through analysis of international political economy (IPE), and in particular the origins, emergence and ‘evolution’ of neoliberal globalisation in relation to international development and the global South (e.g. Corbridge, 1993; Hoogvelt, 2001; Ashman, Fine and Newman, 2011).
 The relationship between capitalism, neoliberalism and financialisation is theoretically contested, and in this paper I cannot do justice to these debates.
-To simplify, most analysts frame financialisation, in various ways, as a ‘later stage’ of late capitalism, produced and enabled through neoliberal restructuring (e.g. Wade 2008; Kotz 2010).
+To simplify, most analysts frame financialisation, in various ways, as a ‘later stage’ of late capitalism, produced and enabled through neoliberal restructuring (e.g. Wade, 2008; Kotz, 2010).
 In this context, the ideologies and interventions of the Washington and post-Washington Consensus are essential precursors to emerging financialisation in both immanent and intentional realms.
-Within a rich and diverse set of theorising, what we can say is that over the last quarter century and more, critical development geography has had as its target or habitus the ideologies and impacts of neoliberal globalisation.
-Now, a small but growing number of scholars of international development and the global South are explicitly concerned with deepening financialisation (e.g. Hudson 2008, 2015; Carroll and Jarvis 2014; Baker 2015; Jakupec and Kelly 2015; Soederberg 2013, 2015; Bracking 2016).
+Over the last quarter century and more, critical development geography has had as its target and/or habitus the ideologies and impacts of neoliberal globalisation.
+Now, a small but growing number of scholars of international development and the global South are explicitly concerned with deepening financialisation (e.g. Hudson, 2008, 2015; Carroll and Jarvis, 2014; Baker, 2015; Jakupec and Kelly, 2015; Soederberg, 2013, 2015; Bracking, 2016).

-The second major register is in relation to households and other forms of ‘everyday financialisation’ (e.g. Roy 2010; Rankin 2013; Mader 2014).
-Above all, the institutions, narratives and subjectivities that have accompanied the extraordinary rise of microfinance, have generated a multitude of detailed, critical research (e.g. Weber 2004, 2014; Aitkin 2013).
-Property and land titling has been another (related) form of household financialisation (De Soto 2000), stimulating research into the ‘work’ required to financialise previously non-commodified assets, the socially and spatially variegated outcomes of these programmes, and the gains and vulnerabilities they have created (e.g. Payne et al 2007; Desai and Loftus 2012).
+The second major register is in relation to households and other forms of ‘everyday financialisation’ (e.g. Roy, 2010; Rankin, 2013; Mader, 2014).
+Above all, the institutions, narratives and subjectivities that have accompanied the extraordinary rise of microfinance, have generated a multitude of detailed, critical research (e.g. Weber, 2004, 2014; Aitkin 2013).
+Property and land titling has been another (related) form of household financialisation (De Soto, 2000), stimulating research into the ‘work’ required to financialise previously non-commodified assets, the socially and spatially variegated outcomes of these programmes, and the gains and vulnerabilities they have created (e.g. Payne et al., 2007; Desai and Loftus, 2012).
 The last ten to fifteen years have seen an incredible expansion in financial logics and programmes amongst individuals, households and SMEs in the global South.
-Marginal farmers, poor women, informal settlement dwellers and small-scale urban entrepreneurs in the global South have joined credit-stressed US families and pensioners, amongst others, in being targeted by an expanding financial sector (e.g. Soederberg 2015) and by a development industry increasingly absorbing financialised logics and practices, and working in partnership with similarly-inclined firms and foundations (Mitchell and Sparke 2016).
+Marginal farmers, poor women, informal settlement dwellers and small-scale urban entrepreneurs in the global South have joined credit-stressed US families and pensioners, amongst others, in being targeted by an expanding financial sector (e.g. Soederberg, 2015) and by a development industry increasingly absorbing financialised logics and practices, and working in partnership with similarly-inclined firms and philanthropic foundations (Mitchell and Sparke, 2016).